-The UK’s leading news provider for children
+The UK’s original news provider for children

-First News reaches 2.6 million young readers every week, at home and at school.
+First News reaches millions of young readers every week, at home and at school.
 Our age-appropriate news stories and activities spark curiosity, build media and information literacy skills and empower children with the tools to navigate the world.

-• Supports English, Citizenship, PSHE, and more
+- Supports English, Citizenship, PSHE and cross-curricular learning

 LATEST UPDATES